aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/16_clone_goof_repo.md

 This copies the Repo files to your Cloud9 environment.

 ## Run setup scripts
-In order to install all of the needed tools, there are a couple of setup scripts in the `cloud9-setup` directory you should run:
+If you are running this workshop through an AWS Hosted Event, these tools have already been installed.
+However if you are self-paced, there are a couple of setup scripts in the `cloud9-setup` directory you should run:

 ### Tool setup
 The `setup.sh` script installs and/or updates the following tools: